chrismejia/mongoose-intro-holostats/mongoose-guide.md

 ## 7. Examining the DB's save record

-Now that the idol instance has been created and saved, we can see the output
+Now that the idol instance has been created and saved, we can see the `console.log` output:

 ```json
 {